Estimated reading time: 6 minutes

 Of course, not many people know or apply these things, maybe not even you.
 However, for a project’s team to be amazing, it needs to be comprised of self-disciplined and well-organized individuals.

-3. Find an Exceptional Project Manager or Be One Yourself
+3. Find or be an Exceptional Project Manager

 Are you the one who’s leading the team?
 If the answer is yes, you should ask yourself the next few questions: